 - New Jersey charges unlicensed money-transmitter.
 The New Jersey Attorney General announced that the state has charged William Green on July 24 for operating an unlicensed money-transmitting business wherein he charged customers fees to convert more than $2 million into bitcoin via his website, called "Destination Bitcoin."
 Green never obtained the proper state licenses and faces a maximum penalty of five years in prison and a $250,000 fine.

 - New Jersey issues Cease and Desist Orders against two ICOs.
 On August 7, the New Jersey Office of the Attorney General announced it issued emergency Cease and Desist Orders against two cryptocurrency investment companies conducting initial coin offerings (ICOs).
 The orders were issued as part of "Operation Cryptosweep," a crackdown on fraudulent ICOs and cryptocurrency investment schemes coordinated by the North American Securities Administration.
 The first order alleges Zoptax LLC offered unregistered securities through its website in the form of Zoptax Coins, in an ICO ranging from $500,000 to $3.4 million.
-The second order alleges Unocall offered on its website unregistered securities in the form of Unocall tokens and investments in its "staking program."
-Unocall is also charged with making materially false and misleading statements, advertising guaranteed interest of "0.81% - 0.88%" per day.
+The second order alleges Unocal offered on its website unregistered securities in the form of Unocal tokens and investments in its "staking program."
+Unocal is also charged with making materially false and misleading statements, advertising guaranteed interest of "0.81% - 0.88%" per day.
 Both companies have 15 days to respond to the order and request a hearing.

 FATF updates its anti-money laundering and counter-terrorist financing standards.